mxork/eu4-mp-performance-patch/README.md

 This mod contains:

 1. a custom version of the nakama-cpp client library
-2. binary patches to reduce the frequency of the game checksum code, which bottlenecks on a single cpu.
+2. binary patches to reduce the frequency of the game checksum code, which bottlenecks on a single cpu. (`--fastmp`)
+3. binary patches which dynamically adjust the host player's game speed to prevent the endlessly annoying "Player X is lagging behind". (`--speedcontrol`)
-3. a small custom mp server (`runk`) which emulates the necessary parts of a Nakama server, but with no tick latency for sending match data.
+4. a small custom mp server (`runk`) which emulates the necessary parts of a Nakama server, but with no tick latency for sending match data.

 Windows and Linux versions are posted.
 Both were written and tested against the Steam versions of the game, but I think they would work on other versions.
 Mac users, sorry.
 Ping me if you want to write a port.

 ## Installation

-To try it out, you need to place the two libraries (nakama-cpp and libpatcher) into your game folder, then start the game with Nakama MP enabled and :
+To try it out, you need to place the two libraries (nakama-cpp and libpatcher) into your game folder, then start the game with Nakama MP enabled and:

 ```
 # gotcha: if you use the paradox launcher, it won't pass arguments to the game.
 #         make sure you're calling eu4.exe directly.
-> eu4.exe -nakamamp -unofficialmp
+> eu4.exe -steammp -fastmp -speedcontrol
 ```

 You should probably back up the original version of the nakama-cpp library.

-The patch could in theory work with the official servers, but I didn't want to get anyone in trouble or accidentally spam Paradox if the patch misbehaves.
-So, by default, it will connect to an instance of the custom MP server I have running in The Cloud.

 If you want to run a local version of the server, the `runk.exe` binary binds to port 7350 by default.
 To get the game to connect to it: